-The towers of Cadiz or Cadiz from above.
+The towers of Cádiz, or Cádiz from above.

 So these are the towers of Cadiz?